Adler University logo

 About Adler University

-Adler University: Pioneering social justice through psychology since 1952.
+Adler University: Pioneering social justice through community-focused psychology since 1952.

 Key Highlights

-• Founded in 1952 by Rudolf Dreikurs, a dedicated follower of Alfred Adler's individual psychology.
+• Founded in 1952 by Rudolf Dreikurs, a prominent follower of Alfred Adler.

-• Established a groundbreaking group therapy program for incarcerated individuals at Cook County Jail in 1964.
+• Pioneered an early group therapy program for incarcerated individuals at Cook County Jail in 1964.

-• Operates the Dreikurs Psychological Services Center, established in 1972, serving as both a community mental health center and a student training site.
+• Established the Dreikurs Psychological Services Center in 1972, a community mental health center and student training site.

-• Awarded its first Master of Arts degrees in 1978 and its first Doctor of Psychology (Psy.D.) degrees in 1990.
+• First awarded Master of Arts in Counseling Psychology degrees in 1978 and Psy.D. degrees in 1990.

 Timeline